 Yes.
-Per policy, 10.002 Electronic Signatures/Approvals, an electronic signature is an acceptable signature so long as the employee is signing for themself, and the document does not require an original signature.
+An electronic signature is an acceptable signature for all situations related to purchasing or accounting transactions so long as the employee is signing for theirself and so long as the document does not require an original signature.

 No, UNT does not provide authority for the use of a signature stamp on official financial documents.
 Departments using a signature stamp for the purpose of authorizing a document should discontinue the use immediately.
 In lieu of a signature stamp, an Org Dept holder can temporarily delegate signature authority to a proxy.
 This allows the proxy to sign the proxy’s name on behalf of the holder.
 This does not allow the proxy to sign the holder’s name on behalf of the holder.